Peralta 1st CG in majors, Brews top Nats to open twinbill

 TRAINER’S ROOM

 Nationals: 2B Luis García slipped while warming up between the second and third innings.
-He went to the ground right on the edge of the outfield grass by the shortstop position and was helped off the wet field by a trainer and Washington manager Dave Martinez.
-The Nationals do not provide in-game injury updates.
+He went to the ground right on the edge of the outfield grass by the shortstop position and was helped off the wet field by a trainer and Martinez because of a hamstring cramp.
+García is expected to have an MRI on Sunday.
 Josh Harrison replaced García.

 UP NEXT